yiisoft/yii-dev-tool/README.md

 ### Step 4: install packages

-In order to work with Github via SSH, you have to [add](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) your public SSH key to Github account.
+To work with GitHub via SSH, you have to [add](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) your public SSH key to GitHub account.
 Add key if you have not done it before.

 Now install the packages: